matteobertozzi/yajbe-data-format/specs/README.md

 Arrays and Maps are encoded in the same way, except that Arrays have a mask of 0x20 and maps have a mask of 0x30.

-There are 4bits available to describe the length. if there are less than 11 items, the length will be  inlined. otherwise the values between 11 and 14 will be used to describe the number of bytes required to encode the length (little-endian order, max 4bytes).
+There are 4bits available to describe the length.
+ * if there are less than 11 items, the length will be inlined.
+ * otherwise the values between 11 and 14 will be used to describe the number of bytes required to encode the (length - 10) (little-endian order, max 4bytes).

 If during the encoding process the length is not known, there will be no length and the value 15 will be used to say "look for EOF as termination".